 Alaris also continually evaluates its investment structure and strategies to ensure it is in the best position to maximize unitholder value.
 In this regard, Alaris may, from time to time, evaluate additional innovative investment structures that can increase Alaris' growth profile, increase its return on investment and supplement our primary preferred equity model.
 This may include, without limitation, third party asset management, co-sponsor investments and control common equity positions.
 Alaris believes such additional initiatives will: (i) create an option for new or existing Partners to do larger deals; (ii) extend the investment timeline in our Partners; (iii) increase capital deployment and (iv) improve Alaris' overall return profile.
-The Sono Bello 2023 Transaction is the first investment by Alaris under this initiative.
+The Sono Bello transaction in 2023 and the December 2024 Ohana transactions are the first investments, by Alaris under this broader mandate.